 When a thread is working cooperatively with other threads and is directed to terminate, there are a number of error situations that may occur that can lead to compromise of the system.
 The termination directing thread may request that one or more other threads abort or terminate, but the terminated thread(s) may not be in a state such that the termination can occur, may ignore the direction, or may take longer to abort or terminate than the application can tolerate.
 In any case, on most systems, the thread will not terminate until it is next scheduled for execution.

 Unexpectedly delayed termination or the consumption of resources by the termination itself may cause a failure to meet deadlines, which, in turn, may lead to other failures.

+For languages and programs that use the “task” or “picothread” model, there are threads supporting the program runtime, but they are invisible and unavailable to the programmer.
+Therefore, directed termination is unavailable for such threads.
+There is no mechanism provided to terminate the execution of the concurrent work items: they all run to completion, and the anonymous threads will only terminate as part of the main program termination.

 6.60.2 Cross references